oscar7845/Historical-Trading-Strategy/README.md

 Historical data is stored in the .txt file and is processed and stored in a 2D array format.
 Ichimoku Strategy: this is the primary strategy used and the method evaluates trading decisions using the Ichimoku cloud technique.
 Fibonacci Strategy: it assesses trading decisions based on Fibonacci retracement levels derived from price data.
 The Utility class contains the utility functions which are needed for financial calculations.
-Some used are moving averages, Fibonacci retracement, andd MACD histogram calculations.
+Some used are moving averages, Fibonacci retracement, and MACD histogram calculations.
 Finally, the Simulator class employs multithreading, running multiple scenarios simultaneously, and optimizing based on the parameters provided.
 In this class, during the passing of testing parameters into the simulator, we are incrementing 'ratio' by 0.0001, 1000 times, and run a simulation on each to see how it impacts the trading strategy.
 This means the simulator will run 1000 times and return the best ratio for this particular strategy
 ```sh
         for (i = 0; i < iterations; i++) {